tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 On the other hand, since the condition detection member module is optional, and you can only have maximum one condition detection member module, you do not need to place the module configuration object for the condition detection module into an array.

-Lastly, I have hardcoded the management pack name to be “Test.OpsMgrExtended” in this sample runbook. this MP must be created prior to running this runbook otherwise it would fail.
+Lastly, I have hardcoded the management pack name to be "Test.OpsMgrExtended" in this sample runbook. this MP must be created prior to running this runbook otherwise it would fail.
 However, if you have a look at the sample runbooks in previous posts, you can easily figure out a way to firstly detect the existence of this MP and use this runbook to create the MP if it does not exist in your management group.

 Now, it’s time to take this runbook for a test run.
 I’m using the following parameters during the test run:
 <ul>